 I’ve long admired The Help Scout Team for the transparency they’ve shared around the path they’ve traveled to creating a diverse and inclusive startup.
 It wasn’t always a straight line.
 In 2017, Leah Knobler noted that a look under the hood revealed that the team was falling short of their goal of building a truly diverse team; so they committed to measuring themselves, identifying benchmarks, setting goals for how to improve, and tracking their progress.

 There’s truth in the adage “if you don’t measure it you can’t manage it”.
 Celebrate your wins as a company, but openly discuss your failures and where you’re lagging behind.
 You’ll never improve if you don’t.

-Create a Environment That Fosters Belonging
+That Fosters Belonging

 Metrics are an important piece of the equation, but they’re also not a silver bullet.
 Everything from your personalized benefits (check out Compt) to the way you construct your physical space paints a picture for candidates about what you value and whether you’re creating an environment that promotes belonging.

 Beyond messaging and the way your team treats each other every day, consider the signals your physical environment sends to candidates.

 When we were building our new office at Pluralsight, our CMO, Brett Barlow, and Director of Operations, Steve Woolley, scoped in a beautiful mother’s room with a fridge for milk, a comfy chair, and plenty of privacy.
 Think about how it would feel to stumble on that room as a new mother interviewing for a role at at the company—without a word, it signaled “we understand what you need, and want to be sure you’re comfortable here.”